Alex-Reyne/alexreynetweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter!
+A single-page Twitter clone styled with Flexbox and SASS to make it pop and uses jQuery and Ajax to make requests and communicate with the backend server.

 ## Getting Started